Academic Success

 All youth experience learning losses when they do not engage in summer educational activities.
 This loss is especially devastating for children from low-income families who do not have access to summer enrichment.

 Summer Boost will provide low-income, underserved, disenfranchised, rising 4th and 6th graders who are lagging in school achievement with summer classes in reading and other subjects (science, math, language arts, STEM, and coding) as part of Club summer programming.
-It will serve 250 students from 4 public school districts (Tacoma, Clover Park, Peninsula, and Bremerton) with high populations of low-income, ethnically diverse children.
+It will serve 250 students from 4 public school districts (Tacoma, Clover Park, Peninsula, and Private School Students eligible) with high populations of low-income, ethnically diverse children.
 School districts provide certified teachers trained in the current curriculum to lead the program, provide lesson plans, and offer instruction in subjects determined by the school district.
 Student/teacher ratios average 1:10 to help reinforce learning and support the transition to middle school.
 Teachers will do pre and post-testing.
 The Clubs provide additional enrichment programming—all of which is provided to Club members, and their families, at no charge!